Composite Suspension-Capstone

 • Test the part either in destructive or non-destrictive tests to verify the simualtion results.

-• Design: The design considered three possible designs and finally diverged to a sandwich panel design.
 Sandwich panels performed superior as the loading condition included bending; without bending tubular designs would have worked as commonly done in Formula 1 race cars as shown below.

-However, with the design of the solar car’s suspension, a foam core was needed to make sure the fiber does not buckle locally and dramatically increase the second moment of inertia against bending.
+However, with the design of the solar car’s suspension, a foam core was needed to make sure the fiber does not buckle locally and to dramatically increase the second moment of inertia against bending.

 The image above shows the shock absorber connected to the middle of the lower control arm, exhausting considerable force in bumps causing a three-point bend phenomenon on the control arm.